| Introduction | News

 of affected countries.
 Finally, we call on governments to exclude their

 troops from alliance with any government that uses uranium munitions.
+In pursuit of these goals,

 the organisations below have established the International Coalition to